This Pumpkin Halloween Party includes recipes, decor, and craft ideas!

 First, the pumpkins we decorated!
 Notice none of these pumpkins are carved.
-Why?
-Because October 12th is World Arthritis Day, and quite honestly, even I struggle to carve a pumpkin.
-I wanted to plan ideas that my mother – who does have arthritis in her hands – could do with my children.
+I wanted to plan ideas that my mother could do with my children.
 Here are the four different pumpkins we created.
 I will show you how to make each one and share more ideas for snacks and decor.

 I’m going to take you through each step of the planning, starting with this beautiful party decor.
 Can you tell I love pumpkins, both real and artificial?
 Fall decor is my favorite.
 The banner is made of burlap, and definitely compliments the colors of the entire party spread.
 Glittery pumpkins, plain white pumpkins, big faux pumpkins, and more!
 Two little friends – the crow in the flower pot and well-dressed bird sitting on top of the wooden boxes – complete that portion of the tablescape.